JudeQuintana/terraform-main/dual_stack_networking_trifecta_demo/README.md

 # Dual Stack Networking Trifecta Demo
 - The dual stack version of the (IPv4 only) [Networking Trifecta demo](https://github.com/JudeQuintana/terraform-main/tree/main/networking_trifecta_demo).
-- Demo does not work as-is because my AWS account owns these IPv6 CIDRs and you need to configure your own IPv4 and IPv6 cidr pools.
+- Demo does not work as-is because these Amazon owned IPv6 CIDRs have been allocated to my AWS account.
+You'll need to configure your own IPv4 and IPv6 cidr pools.
+- Both IPv4 and IPv6 secondary cidrs are supported.

 ## Goal
 Using the latest Terraform (v1.9.0+) and AWS Provider (v5.61.0+)